REACH Conference 2023 – March 10th-12th

 - … and an excited and positive attitude, expecting God to do great things this weekend!

 Registration fees for this year’s conference have been set at $50.
 At a price that low, what’s keeping you from registering online right now?!
-Registration deadline is Wednesday, March 9th.
+The registration deadline is Sunday, March 5th.
+If finances are preventing you or your student from participating in REACH 2023, please contact Evan.
+We do not want anyone to miss out on the weekend due to finances.

 Below you can download all of the necessary forms for the weekend.
 The first is a conference schedule detailing the event and locations.
-Second is a Medical Release Form.
+The second is a Medical Release Form.
 We require that students participating in off-campus activities have an annual Medical Release Form filed with the Church Office.
 This form provides important medical information and serves to protect both your student and the church in the unlikely event of an emergency medical situation.
 If the student is under 18 years of age, this form must be notarized.
-Third is a volunteer waiver that each person must fill out for Samaritan’s Feet (see below) for our mission project Saturday afternoon.
+A notary will be available at the conference during check-in on Friday.

 Parents, would you like to be a part of this weekend?
 We need your help!
 If you would like to volunteer to help, please sign up online.
 We will need help with the following things: